Skip to main content

 FEMA’s mission is helping people before, during, and after disasters.
 FEMA gets its authority from the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act).
 FEMA may provide support when the President of the United States declares an emergency or major disaster under the Stafford Act.
 FEMA's staff assist with emergencies, disaster response, and recovery.

-In this report, we provide deployment data for all events authorized under the Stafford Act.
+In the data file, we provide deployment data for all events authorized under the Stafford Act.
+We also have a report file that explains more about the data and shows examples of how to use the data.

 Deployment